 Your Greenworks will give you a bad cut when your mower deck is plugged with grass.
 This is because there is no longer sufficient area under your deck for the blades to create the good airflow needed to give a good precise cut.

 A plugged mower deck can also wear on your motor and cause it to work harder when having to turn the blade through the grass clippings under the deck.

 Regularly clean the mower deck to keep it free of grass and dirt buildup using a deck scraper or wire brush.
 Avoid cutting wet grass.
 Wet grass will clump and stick to your mower deck.

-If you are operating an Greenworks Zero turn mower, you need to keep the deck leveled.
-A deck that isn’t level will cause your cut to be higher on one side of the the deck and lower on the other side.
+If you are operating a Greenworks zero-turn mower, you need to keep the deck leveled.
+A deck that isn’t level will cause your cut to be higher on one side of the deck and lower on the other side.

 A faster blade tip speed is needed to cut tall or thick grass.
 If you have increased the blade speed, make sure you’re not cutting too tall of grass requiring your mower deck to be raised.